 I first encountered the work of Creative Aging as an ensemble member of Roots&Branches Theater, an intergenerational theater company of actor/ creators ranging in age from 9-90, based in New York City.
 With R&B, I appeared in numerous original plays, lead theater workshops for youth and seniors across the city, wrote the play Grandma Siri and the film Google Map Memories for the ensemble - exploring the impact of technology on intergenerational relationships.
 I conceived and directed the play ACTING OUT, a collaboration between the young "branches" of the R&B ensemble and the community at Stanley Isaacs Senior Center.

-Most recently, I was Program and Training Director for Elders Share the Arts, the pioneer organization of Creative Aging founded in 1979.
-I administered older adult and intergenerational art programs across New York City, lead trainings for teaching artists and aging services professionals nation-wide, and co-led ESTA's Creative Aging partnership initiative for New York state, supported by New York State Council on the Arts and the New York Community Trust.
-I presented on behalf of ESTA to the UN’s NGO Committee on Aging, the American Society on Aging's national conference, and Face to Face Arts in Education Conference, and over-saw the transfer of all ESTA programs to like-minded organizations in the field upon its closure in June 2018.
+As Program and Training Director for Elders Share the Arts, the pioneer organization of Creative Aging founded in 1979, I administered older adult and intergenerational art programs across New York City, and co-led ESTA's Creative Aging partnership initiative for New York state, supported by New York State Council on the Arts and the New York Community Trust.
+I presented on behalf of ESTA to the UN’s NGO Committee on Aging, the American Society on Aging's national conference, and Face to Face Arts in Education Conference, and over-saw the transfer of all ESTA programs to like-minded organizations in the field upon its closure in 2018.